 Unlocator is a VPN service known for unblocking streaming platforms seamlessly.
-With an impressive network of 40 servers across 30+ countries, Unlocator grants you access to geo-blocked content in numerous regions.
-Additionally, its servers are fast enough to ensure smooth ultra-HD streaming and gaming experiences.
+With a small network of 44 servers across 37 countries, Unlocator grants you decent access to geo-blocked content in numerous regions.
+Despite having an average speed, it remains acceptable for media streaming and smooth online gaming experiences.

 But before delving into our detailed review, here's a summary table of Unlocator’s essential features.